 - You’ll meet new people – hostels provide the perfect environment to meet new people from all over the world, share travel experiences, meals and nights out.
 If you’re travelling solo, staying in a hostel is the best way to make new travel buddies.

 - Hostels are versatile – there are options to suit all tastes, from lively party hubs to small, chilled-out havens.
-Choose from mixed or single-gender dorm rooms with shared bathrooms to private, en-suite rooms.
+Choose from mixed or single-gender dorm rooms with shared bathrooms to private, en-suite rooms, visit website.

 - You’ll save money – hostels are usually cheaper than hotels or guesthouses, especially if you stay in dorm rooms.
 However, even private hostel rooms can work out cheaper than the most budget hotels.